-Our firm boasts IP law’s largest and most experienced biotechnology group, with more than 60 attorneys and scientists representing clients in all stages of their business and technology development.
+Our firm boasts one of IP law’s most experienced biotechnology group, with more than 75 attorneys and scientists representing clients in all stages of their business and technology development.

 Our clients are innovators in a variety of disciplines including PCR, molecular tools and probes, immunology (antibodies and other binding proteins), cell varieties and uses (including stem cells) and biological polymers, to name but a few.